jrehor/kcc/README.md

 * "Screen space" is often misunderstood.
 The actual physical screen size, DPI and window dimensions are not a problem for anyone, we are all professionals and can all afford some decent eyesight hardware.
 Screen space conversation is mostly all about the following three keystrokes: **`tab`, `newline`**, and perhaps less surprisingly, **`space`**.

-* **Scrolling** direction often seems to be a problem.
-Most of the contemporary computer operators, i.e. the majority of humans, believe that vertical scrolling is somehow fine.
-Most of the time, horizontal scrolling is not fine with anyone.
-There are some very rare cases of humans who actually seriously think other way, i.e. sideways.
-We do not support either camp, because this is why: **scrolling isn't fine at all**, on either axis.

 * The main pain point is best captured in "tall, lean, sparse, readable vs. robust, wide, dense, cryptic", further referenced as `tlsr` and `rwdc` for short.

 * While most prominent developer communities around most widespread languages preach for `tlsr`, exemplified by C and Java, this results in untold damages daily worldwide, paid in full in precious currency called **time**.
 The "canonical" k answer to the space question is all the way down `rwdc` road, and then all the way down from there.
 As it happens, the answer is somewhere between two extremes, and you are the only one who can answer it for you.

 * The zen of space question is **balance**, and the key to the enlightenment is found in the first section of this chapter.
 If can find the right balance between `rwdc` and `adequately and succintly annotated code`, you will live a happy life, love your job and will be loved by your colleagues.

-* Some people believe believe Earth is flat, some believe in God, some people do not believe in syntax highlighting, and the latter is **not fine**.
+* Some people believe believe Earth is flat, some believe in God, some people do not believe in **syntax highlighting**, and the latter is **not fine**.
 If you are unhappy with your k syntax highlighter, either write your own, either ask around.
+On this note, crappy syntax highlighter is **worse than none**.
+Same applies for a decent code editor, and if you are, God forbid, are forced by someone to use some "IDE", then there is nothing we can do for you.

+* **Scrolling** direction often seems to be a problem.
+Most of the contemporary computer operators, i.e. the majority of humans, believe that vertical scrolling is somehow fine.
+Most of the time, horizontal scrolling is not fine with anyone.
+There are some very rare cases of humans who actually seriously think other way, i.e. sideways.
+We do not support either camp, because this is why: **scrolling isn't fine at all**, on either axis.

 * And that is the best spoken word of advice on space question you will ever get.
 For the other half of the advice, please pay very close attention to how **k code** snippets in this document are **structured, formatted and annotated**.